gperetin/nix-config/README.md

     `nixos-generate-config --no-filesystems --root /mnt`
 5. Use the newly generated `hardware-configuration.nix` if there isn't one in the repo for the host we're provisioning.
+6. Make sure the `secrets` repo is checked out at `~/Code/secrets`
-6. Install from flake
+7. Install from flake
     ```
     sudo nixos-install --flake .#hostname --impure
     home-manager switch --flake .#username@hostname
     ```
-7. Reboot
+8. Reboot

 ## Updating the config